-Homolka was released in 2005 to outrage from the public, much of which had been ongoing since her shockingly short sentence was announced.
+Homolka was released in 2005 to outrage from the public, much of which had been ongoing since her short sentence was announced.
 After her release, she remarried and settled into a small community in Quebec.

-She spent some time in Antilles and Guadalupe under the name Leanne Bordelais with her new husband, but as of 2014 had returned to the Canadian province, where she spends time evading the press, hanging out with her family of three children, and volunteering on her children’s field trips.
+She spent some time in Antilles and Guadalupe under the name Leanne Bordelais with her new husband, but as of 2014, had returned to the Canadian province where she spends time evading the press, spending time with her family of three children, and volunteering on her children’s field trips.

 Karla Homolka now seems far removed from those disturbing days of the Ken and Barbie Killers.

 After this look at Karla Homolka now, check out some of the best serial killer documentaries that you can find on Netflix.
 Then, read about Sally Horner, whose kidnapping and rape inspired “Lolita.”